syndesisio/syndesis.io/content/community/engineering_guidelines.md

 The initial draft of the design proposal, which is a document in syndesis-project [`proposals/`](https://github.com/syndesisio/syndesis-project/tree/master/proposals) in Markdown format, should be submitted as a PR quickly so that people can review and discuss on it.

-Parallel and as a result of the overall dicussion, work on the UX design can be started in [syndesis-ux](https://github.com/syndesisio/syndesis-ux).
+Parallel and as a result of the overall discussion, work on the UX design can be started in [syndesis-ux](https://github.com/syndesisio/syndesis-ux).
 For this a Task is created in syndesis-ux and linked to the Epic in syndesis-project.
 The UX design reviews itself work similar by creating a PR associated with this Task.
 This Task is moved to column "In Progress Tasks"

 When the design proposal is finished and the UX design is accepted (which means that the PRs are merged), then Tasks for UI and Backend are created (plus in any other repository required).
 These Tasks are connected directly to the original Epic and moved to column "In Progress Tasks".
-Work on those Taks result in associated PRs which are reviewed and eventually merged.
+Work on those Tasks result in associated PRs which are reviewed and eventually merged.
 If the tasks are clear from the Epic and Design proposal descriptions, then no extra Task issue needs to be created, which wouldn't add any extra information.
 Instead the PR can be connected directly to the Epic and moved to the "In Progress Tasks".